WStr99/Cryptocurrency-Trading-Bot/README.md

 Known Issues:
 1. Stop-Loss located in Signal.py does not trigger when the conditions should be met.
 2. At low Renko bar values, some bars might be missing.

-References:
-- A portion of the Supertrend class was taken from a post on Stackoverflow.com which has since been deleted and I am unable to find the original creator.